ekondrashev/java-dead-links/README.md

 # ~~Step 2~~
-Having a PR from `Step 1` for the `master` branch, rework the code in a way so the client code from [`com.deadlinks.Main.java`](https://github.com/ekondrashev/java-dead-links/blob/step2/src/main/java/com.deadlinks.Main.java) compiles and the output still produces result making test green:
+Having a PR from `Step 1` for the `master` branch, rework the code in a way so the client code from [`Main.java`](https://github.com/ekondrashev/java-dead-links/blob/step2/src/main/java/Main.java) compiles and the output still produces result making test green:
 ```
-class com.deadlinks.Main {
+class Main {
     public static void main(String[] args) {
         Links html = new Links.HTML(args[0]);
         System.out.println(html.toString());